Islam in Malta

-Islam in Malta has had a historically profound influence upon the country—especially its language and agriculture—as a consequence of several centuries of control and presence on the islands.
-Today, the main Muslim organizations represented in Malta are the Libyan World Islamic Call Society.
+Islam in Malta (Arabic: الإسلام في مالطا) has had a historically profound influence upon the country — especially its language and agriculture — as a consequence of several centuries of control and presence on the islands.
+Today, the main Muslim organization represented in Malta is the Libyan World Islamic Call Society.

+The 2021 census found that the Muslim population in Malta grew from 6,000 in 2010 to 17,454 in 2021, mainly non-citizens, totalling 3.9% of the population.
+Of these a small amount, 1,746, are Maltese citizens.

 History

 Prior to Muslim rule, Eastern Christianity had been prominent in Malta during the time of Greek-Byzantine rule.
-The thesis of a Christian continuity in Malta during Arab rule has been reinforced by numerous historical sources.
+The thesis of a Christian continuity in Malta during Arab rule, despite being popular, is historically unfounded.